Andrew W. Mellon Fund for Faculty Innovation

 The Museum has study rooms that can be used for class meetings when objects from storage need to be brought out for discussion and examination by students and faculty.
 Study rooms can hold a maximum of 15 people and are available during regular office hours (Monday through Friday, 9 a.m. to 5 p.m.).
 Class meetings can also take place in the galleries during regular Museum hours (Tuesday through Friday, 10 a.m. to 5 p.m., with extended hours on Thursdays to 10 p.m.).
 Please note that the Museum galleries are closed to the public on Mondays.

 Access to the Collections

-The Museum’s collections include more than 90,000 objects, with approximately five percent on view at any one time.
-Strengths include: Greek and Roman antiquities; medieval sculpture and metalwork; European and American painting, particularly from the nineteenth century; Chinese art, including the most important collection of calligraphy outside China; art of the Ancient Americas, including remarkable examples of Maya art; old master prints and drawings; a comprehensive collection of 27,000 photographs; and a growing collection of modern and contemporary art.
+The Museum’s collections include over 100,000 objects, with approximately five percent on view at any one time.
+Strengths include: Greek and Roman antiquities; medieval sculpture and metalwork; European and American painting, particularly from the nineteenth century; Chinese art, including the most important collection of calligraphy outside China; art of the Ancient Americas, including remarkable examples of Maya art; old master prints and drawings; photography; and a growing collection of modern and contemporary art.
 The entire collections database is now available online.

 Recipients should teach at least half of the course’s sessions in the museum and make deep use of the collections.